sonofthort/lambda/README.md

 # lambda
-Use symbol λ in JavaScript to write succient functions.
+Use symbol λ in JavaScript to write succient functions. λ hides the noise of common composition patterns.

 # Introduction
 The first version of the function was like this:
 ~~~JavaScript